RedRichard/UnnamedPuzzleProject/README.md

 # UnnamedPuzzleProject
-A top-down view puzzle project, devloped on Unity.
+A top-down view puzzle project, developed on Unity.